paulrobertlloyd/paulrobertlloyd-content/README.markdown

 #### Screenshots

-Use the `#screenshot` fragment to indicate that an image should be displayed as a screenshot.
+Use the `_screenshot` in an image’s file name to indicate that it should be displayed as a screenshot.
 For example:

-`../media/projects/bradshaws_guide/homepage.png#screenshot`
+`../media/projects/bradshaws_guide/homepage_screenshot.png`

 #### Images with captions